-History of the Eastern Trail, from railroad era to present trail use and extension
+History of the Eastern Trail, from railroad era to present trail use

 The Railroad Corridor